-The Company has concluded that the Argentina Entities is a joint venture, it lost the control in Argentina Entities effective November 30, 2016, and the retained joint control in these entities on the same date.
-The Company has accounted it for using the equity method effective November 30, 2016.
-These consolidated financial statements include the accounts and operations of the Argentina Entities for the period up until November 29, 2016.
+The Company has concluded that the Argentina Entities is a joint venture, and it lost the control in Argentina Entities effective November 30, 2016, and the retained joint control in these entities on the same date.
+The Company has accounted for it using the equity method effective November 30, 2016.